 Disqualified people include the IRA owner and family members such as spouses, parents, grandparents and great-grandparents, children and their spouses, and grandchildren and great-grandchildren and their spouses.

 Investors who violate self-directed IRA rules are guilty of “self-dealing” and can lose the tax-deferred status on the entire IRA balance.
 In such instances, they face having to pay income taxes and being charged an additional 10 percent penalty if they are younger than 59½ years of age.

 Reaping the rewards

-“Our most successful clients are the ones that are investing in something they understand,” says Wynne, president of Entrust New Directions, a franchisee of the Entrust Group in Boulder, Colo., a self-directed IRA custodian.
+“Our most successful clients are the ones that are investing in something they understand,” she says.

-For example, she says one of her clients, a medical doctor, has pooled his IRA with other doctors to create a walk-in CAT scan clinic.
+Catherine Wynne, president of Louisville, CO-based New Direction IRA, agrees.
+One of her clients, a medical doctor, pooled his IRA with other doctors to create a walk-in CAT scan clinic.
 Proceeds of the profits from the clinic are funneled back into the doctors’ IRAs.